KFF (health policy organization)

-KFF, which was formerly known as The Kaiser Family Foundation or The Henry J. Kaiser Family Foundation, is an American non-profit organization, headquartered in San Francisco, California.
-It prefers KFF, which is its business operating name, to reduce confusion because it is not affiliated with Kaiser Permanente and it is no longer a foundation.
+KFF, also called the The Kaiser Family Foundation or The Henry J. Kaiser Family Foundation, is an American non-profit organization, headquartered in San Francisco, California.
+KFF is not affiliated with Kaiser Permanente and, since 2019, has been classified by the IRS as a public charity (they were previously a private foundation).
 KFF states that it is an independent organization focused on health policy.
 It conducts its own research, polling, and journalism.
 Its website has been praised for having the "most up-to-date and accurate information on health policy" and as a "must-read for healthcare devotees".

 Current activities

 Policy analysis and polling

-KFF publishes analysis, polling and journalism about health-care issues, and states that much of its work especially concerns persons with low income or those who are otherwise especially vulnerable to health-care cost, such as the uninsured, those with chronic illnesses, or Medicaid/Medicare recipients.
+KFF publishes analysis, polling and journalism about health-care issues, and states that much of its work concerns those who are especially vulnerable to health-care costs, such as those with low incomes, the uninsured, those with chronic illnesses, or Medicaid/Medicare recipients.
 In addition to domestic U.S. health policy issues, KFF also conducts work on the U.S. role in global health policy.

 In 2010, KFF began providing resources for consumers seeking information about the then new health insurance law, the Patient Protection and Affordable Care Act.
 These resources included a series of animated videos explaining the health law and health insurance terms as well as a calculator for people to estimate what health insurance coverage would cost them.

-In early 2020 its analysis and polling focused heavily on the COVID-19 pandemic.
+In early 2020, its analysis and polling focused heavily on the COVID-19 pandemic.

 KFF is also well known for public opinion research, documenting the views and experiences of the public on health and related issues – often in partnership with major news organizations, such as The Washington Post and The New York Times.

 Health news and information

+US life expectancy and per capita healthcare spending compared to other wealthy countries.
+From Peterson-KFF Health System Tracker.

 KFF Health News

 As one of the core programs of KFF, KFF Health News focuses on coverage of health care policy and politics.
 KFF Health News provides coverage of health policy issues and developments at the federal and state levels in the health care marketplace and health care delivery system.
-It was formerly known as Kaiser Health News (KHN), but was renamed in April 2023 to communicate its ownership by KFF.
+It was formerly known as Kaiser Health News (KHN), but was renamed to communicate that it's part of KFF.

 In 2020 and 2024, KFF Health News reporters were finalists for a Pulitzer Prize for Investigative Reporting for exposing how the Social Security Administration routinely reduced or suspended monthly checks to take back funds to pay off large debts that were often created by its own miscalculation of people’s benefits, and for exposing predatory bill collection by the University of Virginia Health System that squeezed low-income patients – many into bankruptcy – forcing the non-profit, state-run hospital to change its tactics.